-Lakeland Criminal LawyersWhether a defendant has been formally charged with a misdemeanor or felony or they have merely been informed that they are the subject of a criminal investigation, prompt action is necessary.
-Although the thought of taking on federal or state prosecutors in criminal court can be disquieting, defendants can maximize the probability of a positive outcome by retaining our experienced team of Lakeland criminal defense lawyers.
-Although some people accused of criminal offenses wait until the first hearing before deciding to retain a private attorney, this approach carries serious risks.
+Lakeland Criminal LawyersWhether a defendant has been formally charged with a misdemeanor or felony, or they have merely been informed that they are the subject of a criminal investigation, prompt action is necessary.
+Although the thought of taking on federal or state prosecutors in criminal court can be disquieting, defendants can maximize the probability of a positive outcome by obtaining legal counsel from one of our experienced Lakeland criminal defense lawyers.
+Although some people accused of criminal offenses wait until the first hearing before deciding to seek out a private attorney, this approach carries serious risks.
 By the time the first hearing arrives, a defendant could already have been forced to participate in an overly suggestive lineup or an illegal interrogation.
-When defendants insist on having an attorney present and refuse to speak to the police without one, detectives or police officers cannot take advantage of the intimidation inherent in a police station interrogation or the defendant’s unfamiliarity with the criminal justice process.
-The U.S. Constitution, as well as federal and state laws, provide defendants with robust rights, which a skilled Lakeland defense attorney will completely invoke to protect them.
+When defendants insist on having an attorney present and refuse to speak to the police without one, detectives and police officers cannot take advantage of the intimidation inherent in a police station interrogation or the defendant’s unfamiliarity with the criminal justice process.
+The U.S. Constitution, as well as federal and state laws, provide defendants with robust rights, which a skilled Lakeland defense attorney will invoke in order to protect your best interests as their valued client.

 Criminal Defense Attorneys in Lakeland FloridaWhen a defendant’s freedom and reputation hang in the balance, the quality of their legal representation could be the difference between going to prison or going home.
 Our law firm defends individuals in criminal cases involving the full spectrum of crimes, such as: